Home > News/Videos > Blog > The Ultimate Guide to Mechanical Valves

 Introduction

-A mechanical valve is a type of valve that does not require electrical power to operate.
+A mechanical valve is a type of passive control valve or mechanically actuated valve.
 It controls the direction, pressure, or flow rate of a fluid—either liquid or gas—through physical actions such as pressing, rotating, or pushing.
 Mechanical valves are classified as non-automatic control components.They are widely used in pneumatic and hydraulic systems to control equipment movements or switch between different processes.

 Types of Mechanical Valves in Pneumatic and Hydraulic Systems